Installation

 Commissioning

 After powering up the FlushRobot for the first time, it will automatically enter setup mode.
-If you want to invoke the setup mode later on, hold the Drain button of the power while powering up the FlushRobot.
+If you want to invoke the setup mode later on, on the FlushRobot model hold the Drain button of the power while powering up the FlushRobot.
+On the FlushControl model hold the Robot button for 10 seconds until the LED starts flashing, then, while holding the Robot button, press the Drain button.

 If you invoked the setup mode by holding the Drain button, you have to release it any time after three seconds.

-Once in the setup mode, the LED will light.
+Once in the setup mode, the robot LED will light.

 Setting the maximum bowl fill level